haskell/cabal/Cabal/doc/installing-packages.markdown

 [...]
 ~~~~~~~~~~~~~~~

+The `--require-sandbox` option makes all sandbox-aware commands
+(`install`/`build`/etc.) exit with error if there is no sandbox present.
+This
+makes it harder to accidentally modify the user package database.
+The option can
+be also turned on via the per-user configuration file (`~/.cabal/config`) or the
+per-project one (`$PROJECT_DIR/cabal.config`).
+The error can be squelched with
+`--no-require-sandbox`.

 ## Creating a binary package ##

 When creating binary packages (e.g. for RedHat or Debian) one needs to